Is Marriott International Inc. (MAR) a Keeper?

 MAR’s Market Performance

-MAR stocks went down by -2.19% for the week, with a monthly jump of 3.30% and a quarterly performance of 5.81%, while its annual performance rate touched -21.88%.
-The volatility ratio for the week stands at 3.19% while the volatility levels for the past 30 days are set at 3.25% for Marriott International Inc..
-The simple moving average for the period of the last 20 days is 0.02% for MAR stocks with a simple moving average of -4.81% for the last 200 days.
+MAR stocks went up by 4.09% for the week, with a monthly jump of 11.40% and a quarterly performance of 17.96%, while its annual performance rate touched -18.13%.
+The volatility ratio for the week stands at 3.60% while the volatility levels for the past 30 days are set at 3.15% for Marriott International Inc..
+The simple moving average for the period of the last 20 days is 5.25% for MAR stocks with a simple moving average of 1.55% for the last 200 days.

 Analysts’ Opinion of MAR